richeney/capgemini/README.md

   * may have to be a move / clone
 * restore from snapshot to the original disk name(s)

-Include an explanaton of the behaviour, mentioning declarative comfig management tools.
-Include a warning if there is a clone step and it means that the restore is slower.
+Include tooltip explanaton, mentioning declarative comfig management tools.
+Include a warning if there is a clone step as the restore would be slower.